Scope of Works

 A scope of works is a detailed document defining exactly what work is included in a construction contract — materials, methods, quality standards, and exclusions — forming the basis for pricing and delivery.

 The scope of works is the document that defines what the contractor is actually building.
 It's the bridge between the architect's drawings and the contractor's price.
 Without a clear scope, you're not comparing tenders — you're comparing guesses.
-And those guesses will haunt you through the entire construction phase in the form of variations and disputes.
+And those guesses will haunt you through the entire construction phase in the form of variations, disputes, and budget blowouts.

 Equally important is what's excluded.
 A scope document should explicitly state what's not included.
 Is site clearing in the builder's scope?
 Are authority connection fees?
-Is landscaping?
-If these aren't addressed, both parties will assume the other is responsible — and by the time you figure it out, it's a variation.
+What about temporary fencing, survey set-out, or the removal of existing structures?
+Is landscaping included, or does it fall under a separate contract?
+If these items aren't clearly allocated, both parties will assume the other is responsible.
+By the time you figure it out on site, it's a variation — and variations cost more than they would have if they'd been priced in the original tender.

 For developers managing multiple consultants and contractors, scope coordination is critical.
 The architect's scope needs to align with the engineer's scope, which needs to align with the builder's scope.
-Gaps between scopes mean work that nobody has priced.
-Overlaps mean work that's been priced twice.
-Neither is good for your budget.
+Gaps between scopes mean work that nobody has priced — and someone will have to pay for it when the gap is discovered on site.
+Overlaps mean work that's been priced twice, which inflates your costs unnecessarily.
+A scope coordination review before you issue the tender package takes a few hours and can save tens of thousands.

 How UpScale Handles This